zoeskan/MCB185/unit8-data.md

 retrieve a list from the comma-separated values on the line.

 Lines 7-12 create the record.
 Note that you don't need to name a record before appending it.
-Lines 7-13 could be replaced by the following.
+Lines 7-13 could be replaced by the following (but should it?).

 ```
 catalog.append({'Name': name, 'Length': length, 'Sequence': seq, 'Description': desc})